-This section provides information on the analog input and output, digital control, power and general connection of the TLV320AIC3105EVM.
+This section provides information on the analog input and output, digital control, power, and general connection of the TLV320AlC3101EVM.

-2.1 TLV320AIC3105EVM-PDK Block Diagram
+2.1 TLV320AIC3101EVM-PDK Block Diagram

-The TLV320AlC3105EVM-PDK consists of two separate circuit boards, the USB-MODEVM and the TLV320AlC3105EVM.
+The TLV320AlC3101EVM-PDK consists of two separate circuit boards, the USB-MODEVM and the TLV320AlC3101EVM.
 The USB-MODEVM is built around a TAS1020B streaming audio USB controller with an 8051-based core.
-The motherboard features two positions for modular EVMs, or one double-wide serial modular EVM may be installed.
-The TLV320AlC3105EVM is one of the double-wide modular EVMs that is designed to work with the USB-MODEVM.
+The motherboard features two positions for modular EVMs, or one double-wide serial modular EVM can be installed.
+The TLV320AlC3101EVM is one of the double-wide modular EVM that is designed to work with the USB-MODEVM.

-The simple diagram in Figure 1 shows how the TLV320AlC3105EVM is connected to the USB-MODEVM.
-The USB-MODEVM Interface board is intended to be used in USB mode, where control of the installed EVM is accomplished using the onboard USB controller device.
+The simple diagram of Figure 1 shows how the TLV320AlC3101EVM is connected to the USB-MODEVM.
+The USB-MODEVM Interface Board is intended to be used in USB mode, where control of the installed EVM is accomplished using the onboard USB controller device.
 Provision is made, however, for driving all the data buses (I2C, SPITM, I2S/AC97) externally.
 The source of these signals is controlled by SW2 on the USB-MODEVM.
-See Table 1 for details on the switch settings.
+See Table 2 for details on the switch settings.

-The USB-MODEVM has two EVM positions that allow for the connection of two small evaluation module or one larger evaluation module.
-The TLV320AlC3105EVM is designed to fit over both of the smaller evaluation module slots as shown in Section 2.2.
+The USB-MODEVM has two EVM positions that allow for the connection of two small evaluation modules or one larger evaluation module.
+The TLV320AlC3101EVM is designed to fit over both of the smaller evaluation module slots as shown in Figure 1.